Pensacola CRIMINAL DEFENSE LAWYERSFree Case Evaluation

 If a person is convicted of a misdemeanor or felony sex crime in Pensacola, they will end up with a criminal record.
 The results of sexual offenses differ when it comes to the extent and duration of the impact on the personal and or professional reputation of the convicted.
 People convicted of sex crimes have to register as sex offenders or sex predators.
 This is a serious consequence and it means neighbors, employers, landlord, family members, and anyone else can learn about the person’s criminal record easily by searching on the internet.
 People convicted could also be subject to restrictions on where they can live or work.

 Pensacola Criminal Defense Lawyers and Sex Crimes Know Your Rights

 Depending on the criminal offense a person could face penalties including jail or prison time, significant fines, mandatory classes, psychological assessment and or treatment, mandatory registration as a sex offender or sex predator as well as other potential penalties.
 Experienced Pensacola criminal defense lawyers at Musca Law understand the consequences their clients face.
-We provide a competent defense for our clients and we have been acknowledged as a leading defense attorney in Pensacola and throughout the state of Florida.
+We provide a competent defense for sexual crimes and we have been acknowledged as a leading defense attorney in Pensacola and throughout the state of Florida.

 We handle all types of criminal and sex related charges in Pensacola, Florida: